-The brief profile of Mr. Siddharth Vasudevan Moorthy is covered under the Report of Corporate Governance which forms a part of this report.
-Mr. Siddharth Vasudevan Moorthy is not debarred or disqualified from holding the office of Director by virtue of SEBI Order or any other authority pursuant to BSE Circular pertaining to enforcement of SEBI Orders regarding appointment of Directors by Listed Companies.
+Mrs. Sowmya Aditya Iyer is not debarred or disqualified from holding the office of Director by virtue of SEBI Order or any other authority pursuant to BSE & NSE Circular dated June 20, 2018 pertaining to enforcement of SEBI Orders regarding appointment of Directors by Listed Companies.